erc-dharma/project-documentation/website/search-help.md

 There are thus several *matching modes*, which exhibit different matching behaviours.
 Currently, there are three modes, which we call `forma`, `formb`, and `formc`:

-* The `forma` mode is the one used per default for all fields except `logical`.
+* The `forma` mode is the one used by default for all fields except `logical`.
 It is designed to work well with modern (non-Asiatic) languages.
 It preserves significant diacritical marks, but treats some of them as equivalent.
 For instance, "ṃ", "ṁ" and "m̐" are considered as equivalent.
-* The `formb` mode is not used per default on any field.
+* The `formb` mode is not used by default on any field.
 It is designed to work well with Asiatic languages.
 It ignores most diacritical marks.
 Thus, it treats "a" and "ā" as equivalent.
 Furthermore, it treats occlusives from the same group as equivalent.
 Thus "k", "kh", "g" and "gh" are assumed to be the same; likewise for "ṭ", "ṭh", "ḍ", "ḍh", "t", "th", "d" and "dh".
 It also treats duplicated consonants as equivalent: "dharma" matches "dharmma", "kha" matches "kkha", etc.
-* The `formc` mode is used per default when searching within the `logical` field.
+* The `formc` mode is used by default when searching within the `logical` field.
 It is designed to work well with Asiatic languages.
 It interprets digraphs as single characters, thus "mala" does not match "malaiḥ" (because "ai" counts as a single character)

 The exact behaviour of matching modes are subject to change.